mgechev/blog.mgechev.com/content/post/2014-05-08-angularjs-in-patterns-part-1-overview-of-angularjs.md

 }
 {{< / highlight >}}

-div#child is associated with ChildCtrl but since the scope injected inside ChildCtrl inherits prototypically from its parent scope (i.e. the one injected inside BaseCtrl), the method foo is accessible by button#parent-method.
+div#child is associated with ChildCtrl, but since the scope injected inside ChildCtrl inherits prototypically from its parent scope (i.e. the one injected inside BaseCtrl), the method foo is accessible by button#parent-method.

 ## Directives

-In AngularJS the directives are the place where all DOM manipulations should be placed.
-As a rule of thumb, when you have DOM manipulations in your controller you should create a new direcrive or consider refactoring of already existing one, which could handle the required DOM manipulations.
+In AngularJS, directives are the place where all DOM manipulations should be placed.
+As a rule of thumb, when you have DOM manipulations in your controller, you should create a new directive or consider refactoring the already existing one, which could handle the required DOM manipulations.
 Each directive has a name and logic associated with it.
-In the simplest case the directive contains only name and definition of \*postLink\* function, which encapsulates all the logic required for the directive.
+In the simplest case the directive contains only the name and definition of \*postLink\* function, which encapsulates all the logic required for the directive.
 In more complex cases the directive could contain a lot of properties such as:

 *   template
 *   compile function